 You can also download a Bible app or read the Bible at biblestudytools.com.
 These are great tools for beginners and veterans alike.

-2. You don’t have to start at the beginning.
+2. You don’t have to start at the beginning of the Bible.

 The Bible contains 66 separate books compiled into one book.
 The 39 books of the Old Testament are the story of God and his people before the coming of the Messiah—Jesus.
 The 27 books of the New Testament pick up the story beginning with the birth of Jesus.

 If you’re new to the Bible, the best place to start is the Gospel of John.
 This book (the fourth book in the New Testament) is John’s eyewitness account of the life of Jesus.
 As one of Jesus’ closest disciples, John’s account is both riveting and informative.

 John’s purpose in writing is to help us believe, making it the ideal place to start.
 “These things were written to help you believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name” (John 20:31).

 3. Pick a book of the Bible and work your way through it.

 If you’re anything like me, you need a Bible reading plan or you’ll waste precious minutes thumbing through the Bible, never quite landing.
 So pick one book of the Bible and read a little each day, one chapter, perhaps.